I was at my desk working on the plans for the upcoming battle when the door on my tent was thrown open. I sighed, immediately knowing who it was.

 "Call me that again," she slurred.
 "I dare you."

-"And I dare you to shoot," Lidiya said with an equally insane smirk.
+"And I dare you to shoot," Lidiya said with an expression of utter rage.
 "You're already being court-martialed for not doing your duties."
 Renee's smile disappeared.

 "Ty, chertovski suka!
 Ya dolzhen ubit' tebya!"
 Caitlyn gasped and grabbed Lidiya and tried to hold her back, as Tanya and Trixy ran in to help.